Brown v. Board of Education and the Fight to Preserve White Educational Authority

 Shorty after the Supreme Court ruled against state-mandated segregation in Brown v.
 Board of Education in 1954, Jule W. Felton, the Chief Judge of the Court of Appeals of Georgia, wrote an essay titled “An Appeal to Save Our Written Constitutional Form of Government.”

 Felton’s essay gives us insight into how southern segregationists used constitutional originalism to perpetuate unjust social arrangements in the Jim Crow South.
-Writing about the Supreme Court’s role interpreting the U.S. Constitution, Felton argued that:
+Writing about the Supreme Court’s role interpreting the United States Constitution, Felton argued that:

 The law of the land as to provisions of the Constitution, the meaning of which is uncertain, is in effect the initial decision of the Supreme Court ascertaining and defining the original intent of the framers and adopters because it becomes in each instance in effect a part of the defined words of the Constitution… the Supreme Court has no right to reverse an initial decision ascertaining intent and extracting a constitutional principle.